 It's hard to take care of your parents.
 Yet after all they've done for you, it's nice to be able to repay their care and love with your own.

-This article was originally published in November 2006.
-It has been updated.
-The Fool has a disclosure policy.
+This article, written by Dan Caplinger, was originally published in November 2006.
+It has been updated by Dayana Yochim.
+The Motley Fool has a disclosure policy.